-Then, by measuring the molecular weight of the compound and analyzing the structural formula, we can investigate what kind of substance it was metabolized into and obtain research data.
+Then, by measuring the molecular weight of the compounds and analyzing their structural formulae, we can find out what substances they have metabolized into and obtain research data.

 Understand the Benefits of High Performance Liquid Chromatography (HPLC)

-HPLC has many advantages among chromatography and is used in many applications.
-As a result, high-performance liquid chromatography is used in all fields of medical, food and environmental applications.
+HPLC has many advantages among chromatography and is used in many purposes.
+As a result, high performance liquid chromatography is being applied in every field, including medicine, food, and the environment.

-HPLC can not only qualify a target compound, but also quantify it; HPLC can measure the concentration of a substance and even separate it from the compound.
+HPLC can not only qualify a target compound, but also quantify it; HPLC can measure the concentration of substances in a solution, and it can also separate them.

 However, to use HPLC, it is necessary to understand the principles of HPLC before using it.
 The understanding of the nature of HPLC allows us to determine the solvent for the mobile phase.
 By drawing a calibration curve, the concentration of a compound can be calculated from the area value.
 In order to use an instrument, you must learn its features as well as its advantages and disadvantages.

 It is important to learn the concepts of HPLC because it is used in a wide range of laboratories.
-Here, we have described the principles of HPLC in as clear a manner as possible.
-Once you understand these features, you can then use high-performance liquid chromatography.
+Here, we have described the principles of HPLC.
+Once you understand these features, you will be able to use high performance liquid chromatography.